-Delivers gas at body temperature saturated with water which prevents the thickening of secretions.
+Devices which deliver gas at body temperature saturated with water prevents the thickening of secretions.
 The temperature is set at 37°C delivering a temperature ranging from 36.5°C - 37.5°C at the tracheostomy site.
-Heated humidification for tracheostomy patients should be delivered via a humidifier as per the
+Heated humidification for tracheostomy patients should be delivered via a humidifier as per the Oxygen Delivery Nursing Guideline.

 Contains a hygroscopic paper surface that absorbs the moisture in expired air.
 Upon inspiration the air passes over the hygroscopic paper surface and moistens and warms the air that passes into the airway.